bstopp/puppet-aem/README.md

 #### Define: `aem::license`

 Manages an AEM License file.
 Provides a convenient tool for managing the license file contents without needing to know the structure.
-For examples, see the [wiki](docs/AEM-License.md).
+For examples, see the [wiki][].

 **Parameters within `aem::license`:**